Left to Right:

 the songbook arm of synergy percussion, an innovative and highly original music project sitting somewhere between electro pop, classical, experimental, and film music.

-Moth brings together the talents and experience of some of australia's finest young musicians - Timothy constable, evan mannell, david symes, and carl dewhurst and includes significant historical contributions by bob scott and bree van reyk.
+Moth people brings together the talents and experience of some of australia's finest young musicians - Timothy constable, evan mannell, david symes, and carl dewhurst and includes significant historical contributions by bob scott and bree van reyk.

-moth has a core mission to bring contemporary percussion and sound design to a wide cross-section of the music loving community, beyond concert halls or other often daunting establishments.
-A fiercely independent enterprise, moth believe that audiences are far more adventurous than much of the industry gives them credit for being.
+moth people has a core mission to bring contemporary percussion and sound design to a wide cross-section of the music loving community, beyond concert halls or other often daunting establishments.
+A fiercely independent enterprise, moth people believe that audiences are far more adventurous than much of the industry gives them credit for being.

 Timothy Constable is an award-winning percussionist, composer, electronica producer and singer. he is the artistic director of synergy, comprising australia's premiere percussion group and splinter group, moth. he tours extensively as a solo artist. he was the friedman fellow of classical music in 2008. he has performed throughout australia, in new zealand, sweden, switzerland, poland, uk, ireland, senegal, usa, china, nepal and south-east asia. he lives in sydney.